fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * What is dynamic scoping?
   * Why is it inconvenient?
   * What are currently widely used analogues?
 * Does JS have dynamic or lexical scoping?
-Is there some exceptions (consider `this` for example)?it
+Is there some exceptions (consider `this` for example)?
 * What is the funarg problem?
   * Why is it divided into upward and downward problems?
   * Is funarg problem possible in languages without the support of free variables?